Holding A Mortgage: Defined & Explained

-A holding mortgage is a type of mortgage loan in which the seller acts as the lender and retains the property title.
+A holding mortgage is a type of mortgage loan where the seller acts as the lender and retains the property title.
 The buyer makes monthly payments directly to the owner.
 This type of mortgage can be a viable option for buyers who don’t qualify for a traditional mortgage, and it can be an opportunity for the seller to earn additional income.

 Buyers should know that holding mortgages usually have a higher interest rate, increasing the overall cost to the buyer.
 These mortgages also come with additional liability for the seller, who may have to initiate foreclosure or assume responsibility for the condition of the property if the buyer defaults on their payments.

 What's The Best Loan For Buying A House?